xiaoyu0928/xiaoyu0928.github.io/index.md

 ## About Me

-I'm an Assistant Professor in the Department of Library and Information Science of the School of Cultural Heritage and Information Management at [Shanghai University](https://apply.shu.edu.cn/), China.
+I'm an Assistant Professor in the Department of Library and Information Studies of the School of Cultural Heritage and Information Management at [Shanghai University](https://apply.shu.edu.cn/), China.

 I hold a PhD in Information Studies from [Wee Kim Wee School of Communication and Information](https://www.ntu.edu.sg/wkwsci) of [Nanyang Technological University, Singapore](https://www.ntu.edu.sg/index).

-My research interests focus on ***3U***, namely, user information behavior,user cyberpsychology, and user-generated content, particularly in the context of digital technologies.
+My research interests focus on ***3U***, namely, user information behavior, user cyberpsychology, and user-generated content, particularly in the context of digital technologies.

 My PhD dissertation studies a particular group of digital influencers who sell self-created knowledge products in an online environment.
 My dissertation is being jointly supervised by [Dr. Alton Y.K.
 Chua ](https://www.ntu.edu.sg/index)and [Dr. L.G.
 Pee](https://personal.ntu.edu.sg/peelg/).

-I hold a master’s degree in Information Science of [Wuhan University](https://en.whu.edu.cn/), and a bachelor’s degree in Information Management & Information Systems of [Huazhong Agricultural University](https://www.hzau.edu.cn/en/HOME.htm), both of which are based in [Wuhan](https://en.wikipedia.org/wiki/Wuhan), a City of Punk in China.
+I hold a master’s degree in Information Science from [Wuhan University](https://en.whu.edu.cn/) and a bachelor’s degree in Information Management & Information Systems from [Huazhong Agricultural University](https://www.hzau.edu.cn/en/HOME.htm), both of which are based in [Wuhan](https://en.wikipedia.org/wiki/Wuhan), a City of Punk in China.

 If you are exploring the possibility of doing research in areas similar to my interests and are keen to become a research-active scholar, feel free to drop me a note.
 I am most happy to bounce off ideas with you.